jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

                                 ieee802154_tx_status_t status);
 ```

-Other MAC specific events such as TX done with frame pending, CSMA-CA medium busy or
+Other MAC specific events such as TX done with frame pending, CSMA-CA medium
-exceeded number of retransmissions are not explicitly reported because they can be
+busy or exceeded number of retransmissions are not explicitly reported because
-extracted after the TX done event using the Radio HAL API.
+they can be extracted after the TX done event using the Radio HAL API.

 The Radio HAL is designed to be able to call the Radio Ops interface from the
 event notification callback.

+All Radio HAL implementation MUST implement at least the `RX_START`, `RX_DONE`
+and `TX_DONE` events.
+All these event might be disabled via compile time
+configurations if the upper layer doesn't require them.

+Other events such as `ACK_TIMEOUT` in radios that support ACK timers
+and `CSMA_BACKOFF_TIMEOUT` in radios that support CSMA-CA backoff timers are
+out of the scope of this document.
+However, these might be added and implemented
+at any time if required by upper layers.

 ## 6.3 Radio Capabilities
 The following list defines the basic capabilities available in common
 IEEE802.15.4 compliant radios.
-More caps can be added to support other
-hardware features.
+Other capabilities such as support for CSMA-CA
+backoff and ACK timers are not included in the list because they are out of
+the scope of this document.

 ```c
 typedef enum {